VineethReddy1997/Natural-language-processing-NLP/README.md

 # Natural-language-processing-NLP
-In this repository you will learn about clear NLP topics  (Theory) and Projects Implementations
+In this repository you will learn about  NLP topics (Theory) and do Projects Implementations